Get your dental implants completed in one day in our state-of-the-art dental facility.

-Being the premier tooth replacement option for broken, damaged, or missing teeth, a dental implant procedure can be expensive.
-Dental implant procedures can be pretty expensive and can range from $3,000 to $4,500 a tooth.
+Being the premier tooth replacement option for broken, damaged, or missing teeth, dental implants in Carmichael, CA, can be expensive.
+The average range is $3,000-$4,500 a tooth.
 For implants for an entire mouthful, the cost can range from $60,000 to $90,000.

 The cost of implants varies greatly depending on many factors, from the number of additional procedures needed to the type of implant you choose.
 Following your initial consultation to determine if you’re a suitable candidate for dental implant treatment and the type of implant and procedures required, our professionals will provide you with a transparent treatment plan estimate.

-Some dental implant procedures can be painful, but no more so than a typical root canal.
-Usually, you are given local anesthesia, so you are awake during the procedure and sometimes a mild sedative.
-Whichever method is used, pain during the procedure is minimal to none.
+The dental implant procedure isn’t any more painful than a typical root canal.
+Usually, you are given local anesthesia, so you are awake during the procedure, and sometimes a mild sedative.
+No matter the method, pain is minimal to none.

-However, immediately after a dental implant procedure, you can expect mild pain and discomfort for a couple of days.
+However, immediately after a dental implant procedure, you can expect mild pain and discomfort for a few days.

 The duration of a dental implant procedure is approximately 1-2 hours.
-After the dental implant surgery, the duration of the treatment is determined by the healing period of the patient’s jawbones and the complexity of the procedures.
+After the dental implant surgery, the duration of the treatment is determined by the healing period and the complexity of the procedures.

-The typical time for the single-tooth replacement is 3 to 6 months – from your initial dental implant consultation to returning home with your new replacement teeth.
+The typical time for the single-tooth replacement is 3-6 months.
+That includes your initial dental implant in Carmichael consultation until your new replacement teeth are complete.
 But each case is different.
 In some cases, it may take longer.

-Typically, only one surgery is required to place a dental implant following extraction of the tooth.
-However, additional operations such as a bone graft may be necessary, depending on the complexity of the procedure.
+Typically, only one surgery is required to place a dental implant following tooth extraction.
+However, additional operations, such as a bone graft, may be necessary, depending on the complexity of the procedure.

 Yes.
-It is possible to have your tooth removed, place an implant and an artificial crown on the same day.
-However, the jaw bone, gum tissues, and patient need to be suitable for this type of treatment.
-It’s important to note that performing a complete dental procedure in one day does carry additional risks.
+It is possible to have your tooth removed and place an implant and an artificial crown on the same day.
+However, your jawbone and gum tissues need to be suitable for this type of treatment.
+Furthermore, performing a complete dental procedure in one day does carry additional risks.